 A walled, terracotta-roofed medieval city set on a peninsula jutting into the Adriatic Sea with sandy beaches on three sides—what's not to love?
 Rich in both natural beauty and history, Budva has an atmospheric stari grad, or old town, crammed with churches, courtyards, galleries and cafes.
 Just south of the town is the breathtaking Sveti Stefan, an award-winning Aman resort set on a tiny island linked to the mainland by a narrow isthmus.
 Dine on organic produce, Adriatic rock oysters and local cheeses at one of the resort's many romantic dining venues.

 This whitewashed fort town set among the granite peaks of the Serra de São Mamede in the northern Alentejo is every Instagrammers dream come true.
-The crown jewel, set at the top of a 3000 foot peak, is a 13th century Moorish castle whose crumbling stone walls command sweeping views over the mountains to the nearby Spanish border.
+The crown jewel, set at the top of a 3,000-foot peak, is a 13th century Moorish castle whose crumbling stone walls command sweeping views over the mountains to the nearby Spanish border.
 The village itself has all the cobblestone street, terracotta tile-roofed charm any Europhile could ask for, without any of the crowds or bustle of more-trafficked beauty spots.
-Embrace the solitude at Pousada Santa Maria a guesthouse set in a 13th century with panoramic views.
+Embrace the solitude at Pousada Marvao, a 13th-century guesthouse with panoramic views.

 You might need to pinch yourself when you first catch sight of this alpine village in the Salzkammergut Lake Region: it truly looks like something out of a fairytale.
 We're talking dramatic wooded mountains sloping down to a crystalline lake, baroque churches and pristinely-preserved 16th century houses.
 Take a hike on the Echerntal trail, for views that have inspired writers and painters over the centuries, then settle into a cozy room at the Agathawirt Hotel, a country inn dating to 1517 known as a great base for hikers and bikers.